bbauska/CSS-Notes4Pros/README.md

 >
 > The shadow is transformed accordingly so it follows the text.
 As it is
 > made with a pseudo element and the data attribute, it inherits the
-> transforms form it\'s parent (the H1 tag).
+> transforms form it&apos;s parent (the H1 tag).
 >
-> The white \"light\" is made with a pseudo element on the #title
+> The white &quot;light&quot; is made with a pseudo element on the #title
 > element.
 It is skewed and uses border-radius for the rounded corner.

 ## Section 29.3: backface-visibility

 > The backface-visibility property relates to 3D transforms.
 >
-> With 3D transforms and the backface-visibility property, you\'re able
+> With 3D transforms and the backface-visibility property, you&apos;re able
 > to rotate an element such that the original front of an element no
 > longer faces the screen.
 >